GefenOnline/kube-noah/README.md

 # kube-noah
-The kube-noah is designed to maintain all or some of the Kubernetes cluster Objects:
+The kube-noah is designed to maintain all or some of the Kubernetes cluster objects:
 Deployments/Secrets/ConfigMaps/ingresses etc..

 The kube-noah uses two main processes that are called on-demand when setting their appropriate environment variables